 One of the most significant dangers posed to our pets comes in the form of button batteries.
-These have also increased in popularity with gadgets and toymakers and are now found in a vast array of things.
-This type of cell often contains lithium, and if the metal shell is pierced by teeth, the internal chemicals are free to leak out into the mouth of your pet.
-This can lead to severe chemical burns, initially to the mouth but then, more worryingly, the oesophagus and other internal organs as the chemicals pass towards the stomach.
+These have also increased in popularity with gadgets and toymakers and are now found in many things.
+This type of cell often contains lithium, and if teeth pierce the metal shell, the internal chemicals are free to leak out into your pet’s mouth.
+This can lead to severe chemical burns, initially to the mouth but, more worryingly, to the oesophagus and other internal organs as the chemicals pass towards the stomach.
 Sadly this can prove fatal as cleaning up these burns is no simple matter.

 Keeping your dog or Cat Safe

-At all times, items containing batteries like remote controls etc. should be kept where dogs cannot reach them.
+At all times, items containing batteries like remote controls etc., should be kept where dogs cannot reach them.
 This is something to think about when you are leaving your dog alone as a bored dog gets inquisitive and may do things they wouldn’t usually if you were watching.
 Over Christmas, take care to watch for loose batteries in presents, and if you do see batteries, ensure these are secured to the toy or removed before your dog is around.
 It might be a good idea to give them an appropriate treat or toy, a filled kong or chew toy that will keep their attention while you open presents in another room.
-Finally, if you think your dog has eaten – or even just chewed on a battery, ring your vet immediately.
-Christmas Day may come with a significantly higher vet bill, but, leaving your dog untreated could be fatal.
+Finally, ring your vet immediately if you think your dog has eaten – or even just chewed on a battery.
+Christmas Day may come with a significantly higher vet bill, but leaving your dog untreated could be fatal.